Last Updated on

 Some of the common reasons for the occurrence of coccyx pain in pregnancy are discussed below.

 - Pregnancy hormones: During the first trimester, the body releases relaxin and estrogen, which are responsible for causing relaxation in the pelvic region.
-The muscles in the abdominal area create a place for the baby by shifting, which results in the pain.
-As the bones shift, it is natural that the body will feel some pain.
+The ligaments in the abdominal area create a place for the baby by stretching, which results in pain.

 - Growing baby: The baby grows with each passing month.
 During the second and third trimesters, the baby starts to push against the tailbone, which is just behind the uterus.
 This act of pushing by the baby results in pain, which keeps increasing until delivery.